hvnsweeting/elm-exercises/README.md

   function.
 If the result passed to a generic function like `toString`, you would see output `<function>`, which is correct, but not what you would expect.
+- After awhile playing with Elm on command line, better to start writing beginner webapp, which is what Elm for, and also simple.
+Follow the homepage tutorial to create a non-beginner app - which load a random cat picture to understand why Elm is great for webapp.
+- After a long time no writing Elm, get back got a lot of trouble, even this what you learn when you start writing Elm, DO WRITE FUNCTION SIGNATURE (TYPE) BEFORE WRITING THE FUNCTION, IT HELPS A LOT.

 ## New project